ben-ryder/localful/projects/common/README.md

-# Local-First Backend - Common
+# Localful - Common
-A library of common interfaces, schemas and utilities for use across my [Local-First Backend](https://github.com/Ben-Ryder/local-first-backend) project.
+A library of common interfaces, schemas and utilities for use across my [Localful](https://github.com/Ben-Ryder/localful) project.

-For more information see https://github.com/Ben-Ryder/local-first-backend, proper documentation for this package will come with the `v1.0.0` release.
+For more information see https://github.com/Ben-Ryder/localful, proper documentation for this package will come with the `v1.0.0` release.